DrClick/FamousBird/js/famous-performance/Readme.md

 ProfilerView is used to visualize the Profiler-analyzed data.
 Use it with Profiler as follows:

-    ProfilerView = require('famous-performance/ProfilerView');
+    var ProfilerView = require('famous-performance/ProfilerView');
-    profilerView = new ProfilerView(Profiler);

-Then append profilerView to the render tree as you would any renderable.
+Then append ProfilerView to the render tree as you would any renderable.

 Without any Profiler `start` and `stop` calls, you should still see the view's visualization of FPS and Famo.us javascript runtime duration, as these are profiled by default.
 Notice that all stats besides FPS are measured in milliseconds.